Electronic Gem Therapy

 I cannot recommend one over the other from experience.
 Nor is this my favorite therapy, though I like it.
 While we sold our Stellar Delux because we're no longer in practice, if I were to buy another, I would probably buy the Theragem for its simplicity and because of my specific usage.
 I've described both so you can see if one makes more sense for you.

 If you choose to buy a Theragem, may I recommend calling Integrative Life Solutions as your distributor?
 Excellent people to work with.
 I would also appreciate if you would mention Steve McCardell as your referral.
-Doesn't change your product cost, but gives me a referral fee for sharing this information.
+Doesn't change your product cost, but may give me a referral fee for sharing this information.